Listen to this article:

 Dhaliwal, who moved to the US in 1972, owns over 100 petrol and gas stations in the US, across states like Wisconsin, Kansas, Illinois, Indiana, Michigan and Missouri.

-Dhaliwal has also set up langars and funded relief work in the aftermath of the 2004 tsunami in Tamil Nadu, given scholarships to over 1,000 students who wish to pursue higher studies in India and abroad, helped over 2,000 Indians in setting up businesses in the US, donated US $1 billion to build a soccer ground in Milwaukee, in addition to providing funds for educational institutions in Punjab.
+Dhaliwal has also set up langars and funded relief work in the aftermath of the 2004 tsunami in Tamil Nadu, given scholarships to over 1,000 students who wish to pursue higher studies in India and abroad, helped over 2,000 Indians in setting up businesses in the US, donated a large amount of money to build a soccer ground in Milwaukee, in addition to providing funds for educational institutions in Punjab.

 “Today, the government’s attitude might have changed but I hosted a lunch in honour of former Prime Minister Atal Bihari Vajpayee when he came to the US.
 Out of the total of 33 Congressmen present during the lunch, 11 were led by me alone,” he pointed out.